shocker18/vue-file-creator/README.md

-This extension allows you to create vue vanilla files, vue class component and vuex files with one click.
+This extension allows you to create Vue 2 and Vue 3 vanilla files, vue class component and vuex files with one click.